Olympic Ice Track

 Emergency number, on guest bobsleigh days only, from 5 pm to 8 pm: T: +43 (512) 33838-275 oder +43 (512) 377160.

 Reservations are not required for guest bobsleigh rides.
-Meeting point on all guest bobsleigh dates is the finishing house.
+Meeting point on all guest bobsleigh dates is in the Cafe-Restaurant K14 (Bobcafe).
 Participants should be there 20 minutes before the official starting time.

 Individual dates and times can be arranged for groups of 25 and over.